davidfrantz/force/docs/source/howto/udf.rst

 Then, you have to specify the regular things like input and output directories, processing extent, parallelization options, etc.
-We will not go into detail here, please see the basic HLPS tutorial for general usage.
+We will not go into detail here, please see the :ref:`basic HLPS tutorial <tut-tsi>` for general usage.

-We are going to use one year of Landsat data.
+We are going to use one year of Landsat data:

 .. code-block:: none